conda/conda-docs/docs/source/building/recipe.rst

       #########################################################################

       # Whether binary files should be made relocatable using install_name_tool
-      # on OS X or patchelf on Linux.
+      # on OSX or patchelf on Linux.
       binary_relocation: false # (defaults to true)

       # Binary files may contain the build prefix and need it replaced with the